ianthehenry/sd/README.md

 Note that you cannot invoke "recursive `sd`" (that is, write scripts that themselves invoke `sd`) if you use the function approach.
 This includes all of the helper scripts in `sdefaults/` (explained below).

+## Installation as a regular script

+`sd` is not currently packaged in any package manager that I am aware of, but it should be pretty easy if you want to package it for your distribution.
+It's just a single script and a single completion file.
+Until that day:

+1. Put the `sd` script somewhere on your `PATH`.
+2. Put `_sd` somewhere on your `fpath`.

+I like to symlink `sd` to `~/bin`, which is already on my path.
+If you've cloned this repo to `~/src/sd`, you can do that by running something like:

+    $ ln -s ~/src/sd/sd ~/bin/sd

+There isn't really a standard place in your home directory to put completion scripts, so unless you've made your own, you'll probably want to add your clone directly to your `fpath`.
+If you've cloned this repo to `~/src/sd`, add `fpath=(~/src/sd $fpath)` to your your `~/.zshrc` file.
+Like this:

+    $ echo 'fpath=(~/src/sd $fpath)' >> ~/.zshrc

+Note that that will only take effect for *future* shells, so to start enjoying `sd` immediately, you'll also want to run this directly:

+    $ fpath=(~/src/sd $fpath)

 ## Installation as a shell function

 You can just source `sd` in your `.zshrc` and set up completion manually (as described below), but `sd` is designed to be compatible with shell plugin managers.